semrush/intergalactic/website/docs/components/modal/modal-api.md

 @## Modal.Close

 Component which represents the closing icon.
 The component is the `CloseS` icon with the configured styles.
-It takes all `Box` and `Icon` properties.
+Has all properties as [IBoxProps](/layout/box-system/box-api/) prop and [IIconProps](/style/icon/icon-api/) prop does.

 ```jsx
 import Modal from '@semcore/ui/modal';